SeppeDeWinter/CodingSideProjects/README.md

 A sudoku solver written in python using backtracking.

-Sudokus are encoding using 2 dimensional arrays numpy arrays.
+Sudokus are encoding using 2 dimensional numpy arrays.
 Example:
 ```python
 sudoku = np.array([[2, 0, 0, 0, 0, 0, 0 ,0, 1],